ciotlosm/docs-lovelace/card-picture-glance.md

 ### Picture glance

-Picture glance is an even more useful type of card that can display sensors, switches, lights and other entities grouped on top of a custom image.
-Use for this card are for easy recognition inside a large dashboard.
+A very useful type of card that can display sensors, switches, lights and other entities grouped on top of a custom image.
+Use this card for easy visual recognition inside a large dashboard.

 What really sets this card apart is the ability to **control** entities directly from the card without the need to open the details of that entity.

+You can also use `camera` domain entities to use that as image (will replace `camera-preview`).
+You can also use `state_image` just like in [picture-entity](card-picture-entity.md) together with an `entity` entry to change the image in a dynamic way.

 > Picture glance supports a display of maximum 10 items (thanks to @jackjohnsonuk)